I wrote this comment on a post by Dr. Stacy McGaugh’s at his Trition Station blog.

 I have been examining the evidence provided and thinking about what else could be causing the CMB if the commenter is entirely right.

 One idea that comes to mind is that all structures have Noether engines that are perfect black bodies.
 All structures meaning all generation I fermions as well as the bosons.
 This includes the structured particles that make the spacetime aether.
-All of these structures redshift, meaning their engines occasionally yield some energy.
+All of these structures redshift, meaning their engines either continuously or occasionally yield some energy.
 The implementation of that process is not yet known.
 What could possibly be issuing the photons that we detect as CMB?

 - Could it be low energy spacetime aether, typical of ‘outer space,’ redshifting?
 I don’t know if those low energy Noether engines have enough energy remaining to generate a CMB photon.